browserengineering/book/book/accessibility.md

-our browser work with such a device is just a matter of replacing `speak_text` with the equivalent APIs calls that connect to a braille display and program its output.^[I havne't checked in detail, but there may be easy-to-use python libraries for it.
+our browser work with such a device is just a matter of replacing `speak_text` with the equivalent APIs calls that connect to a braille display and program its output.^[I havne't checked in detail, but there may be easy-to-use Python libraries for it.
 If you're interested and have a braille display (or even an emulated one on the computer screen), it would be a fun project to implement this functionality.]